zelisinho/anypoint-examples/salesforce-data-retrieval/README.md

-# Salesforce ID retrieval Example
+# Salesforce data retrieval Example

 This example application illustrates how to use Mule ESB to build a simple HTTP application to query Salesforce in a dynamic way.
 After reading this document, creating and running the example in Mule, you should be able to leverage what you have learned to create an HTTP request-response application that is able to retrieve requested data from Salesforce instance based on your criteria.